 Recommended Reading: Master White Balance Like a Pro

-Increase your White Balance by using a warmer Kelvin (such as 6000) but be careful not to overdo it; a too high Kelvin will lead to a global and unnatural looking color cast.
+This is done by increasing the Kelvin to a higher value (such as 6000).
+Be careful not to overdo it, though; a too-high value leads to a global and unnatural looking color cast.

-Alternatively, you can look through the different semi-automatic presets (such as cloudy and sunny) to see if there’s one that you prefer over the others.
+If you’re not yet comfortable manually adjusting the White Balance, you can look through the different semi-automatic presets to see if there’s one that works for the scene you’re shooting.

 #7 Look for details